thomaskeggin/gen3sis_sandbox/readme.md

     3. Evolution
     4. Ecology

-Let’s start with a print out of a configuration file (.R script), then work our way through each section.

 ### General settings

-There are some general variables across the simulation:
+Before setting the simulation functions, we can set up some general variables for the simulation.

 - **random_seed**: set the seed to control for stochastic functions